Tour Triangle

-Tour Triangle, also known as Projet Triangle, or simply Triangle, is a skyscraper under construction at Parc des Expositions de la Porte de Versailles in Paris, France.
-Designed by the Swiss firm Herzog & de Meuron, it will take the shape of a 180 m tall glass pyramid with trapezoid base, wide from one side and narrow from another.
+The Tour Triangle (/fr/; 'Triangle Tower'; also known as the Projet Triangle, or simply Triangle during the planning phase) is an under-construction skyscraper at the Parc des Expositions de la Porte de Versailles in Paris's Rive Gauche, France.
+Designed by the Swiss firm Herzog & de Meuron, it takes the shape of a 180 m tall glass pyramid with trapezoid base, wide from one side and narrow from another.